12 Top-Rated Day Trips from Seville

 Córdoba: The UNESCO-Listed Mosque and the Old Jewish Quarter

-While the Moorish community of Córdoba flourished, the city offered religious tolerance.
 For centuries, Muslims, Christians, and Jews lived together in harmony, while contributing to intellectual achievements that made Córdoba the greatest capital city in Europe.
 The mosque was converted to a cathedral in 1523 under the Catholic Monarchs.

-Tourists should be sure to spend time exploring the Judería, the old Jewish quarter, which has a splendid 15th-century Mudéjar-style Synagogue and Museum of Sephardic Jews (Casa de Sefarad).
+Be sure to spend time exploring the Judería, the old Jewish quarter, which has a splendid 15th-century Mudéjar-style Synagogue and Museum of Sephardic Jews (Casa de Sefarad).
 This neighborhood is a charming tangle of narrow, winding lanes and atmospheric squares.

 Dramatic Ronda

-One of the Pueblos Blancos (White Villages), this breathtaking cliff top town is one of the most dramatic sites in Andalusia.
+One of the Pueblos Blancos (White Villages), this breathtaking cliff-top town is one of the most dramatic sites in Andalusia.
 Ronda is perched on a plateau overlooking El Tajo gorge with the famous Puente Nuevo bridge straddling the 130-meter-deep ravine.

 Sensational sweeping views of the landscape are found at the Casa del Rey Moro gardens and the Alameda de José Antonio park.
 Other must-see sights in Ronda include the Baños Árabes (medieval Arab Baths) and La Cuidad, the historic Islamic quarter, which reflect the town's Moorish heritage.